Jupp Heynckes: Club level

 In 1974–75, die Fohlen won their third Bundesliga title, with Heynckes finishing as the league's outright top goalscorer with 27 goals.
 The club also won its first European trophy with success in the UEFA Cup.
 After a 0–0 draw in the home leg of the final against Twente, Heynckes, who missed the home match, scored a hat-trick in a 5–1 away win in Enschede.
 This victory made Gladbach the first German winners of the UEFA Cup.
 Again, Heynckes was tournament top scorer, this time with ten goals.
 Altogether, Heynckes scored 23 goals in 21 games in the UEFA Cup, making him the ninth-highest goalscorer in the history of the competition, and the only member of the top ten to have scored at a ratio of over a goal per game.

 After regaining the title, Weisweiler left Borussia to become manager of Barcelona.
 He was replaced by Udo Lattek, under whom Heynckes would later begin his coaching career.
 Borussia Mönchengladbach went on to win the 1975–76 and 1976–77 Bundesliga titles, matching Bayern's feat of three titles in a row set earlier in the decade.
 In 1977, Borussia also reached its first European Cup final.
 In the previous season's competition, Heynckes had been top scorer with six goals.
 In 1976–77 European Cup, he was less prolific, scoring only one goal in the first round match against Austria Wien.
 In the final, Gladbach again lost out to Liverpool, losing 3–1 at Rome's Stadio Olimpico.

 Heynckes scored 18 goals in the 1977–78 Bundesliga season, including five in the record 12–0 win against Borussia Dortmund on the final day of the season.
 However, this was not enough to secure a fourth successive title, as 1.
 FC Köln won their final match against FC St. Pauli 5–0 to take first place on goal difference.
 Heynckes scored four goals in the 1977–78 European Cup as the team reached the semi-finals, where they were again defeated by Liverpool.
 Altogether, Heynckes scored 51 goals in 64 matches in European club competitions.
 His average of 0.8 goals per match is only bettered by compatriot Gerd Müller, who achieved an average of 0.89 goals per match.

 Heynckes ended his playing career in 1978 and began studying for his coaching licence at the Deutsche Sporthochschule Köln.

 During his club career, he won four Bundesliga titles, one DFB-Pokal and one UEFA Cup.
-He is the third-highest goalscorer in Bundesliga history and Borussia Mönchengladbach's top goalscorer in the competition with 195 goals.
+He is the fourth-highest goalscorer in Bundesliga history and Borussia Mönchengladbach's top goalscorer in the competition with 195 goals.